tonybranfort/ngpo/README.md

 Install with `npm install ngpo`.

 **ngpo v2.x**: requires nodejs 6.x or greater (no breaking api changes from ngpo v1.x).
-Tested on Protractor 5.1.2 with Chrome and chromedriver 2.31.
+Tested with angularJS v1.5.0 & 1.6.5, Protractor v5.1.2, Chrome v60.0, and chromedriver 2.31.

 **ngpo v1.x**: Tested with Protractor versions 2.5 and 5.1.